brandonbozek/brandonbozek.github.io/_posts/2018-6-16-honey-part2.md

 this post.

-In order to more easily examine the relative production of honey by each state and identify the largest producers, I made two interactive bar plots using the plotly package.
+In order to more easily examine the relative production of honey by each state and identify the largest producers, I made two interactive bar plots using the Plotly package.
 To do this, I created a pivot table of each state's total production per year in order to make the sorting of the data a little simpler when constructing these bar plots.
 The interested reader can refer to the code to see how that was done.
-Useful tip for exploring plotly bar charts: double-clicking a year in the legend will remove the graphs from all other years.
+Useful tip for exploring Plotly bar charts: double-clicking a year in the legend will remove the graphs from all other years.

 <script src="https://cdn.plot.ly/plotly-latest.min.js"></script>